ENS offers a secure & decentralised way to address resources both on and off the blockchain using simple, human-readable names.

 ENS operates in a distributed fashion for both its infrastructure and governance.
 Anyone can register a .eth domain name for themselves by participating in an auction process, mediated by the blockchain.

-At launch, ENS will feature an automated registrar that allows anyone to register names ending in ".eth" using an auction process.
-For more details on how this will work, and to register your own name, see the registrar dapp (decentralised application).
+ENS launched on mainnet on May 4, 2017.
+At launch, ENS features an automated registrar that allows anyone to register names ending in ".eth" using an auction process.

 This registrar is designed to be an interim step in ENS's long term development, to enable a fair and straightforward process in ENS's initial formation, and to provide an opportunity for the community to develop experience and insight into the operation of a decentralised name registry.